MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 ### Settings catalog

-The settings catalog is a single location where all configurable Windows settings will be listed.
+The settings catalog is a single location where all configurable Windows settings are listed.
 This feature simplifies how you create a policy, and how you see all the available settings.
 For more information, go to [Create a policy using the settings catalog in Microsoft Intune](../../intune/configuration/settings-catalog.md).

 > [!NOTE]
 >